KLFitter/KLFitter/doc/Example.md

 * `met_met`: Float.
 Magnitude of the measured missing transverse momentum, in GeV.
 * `met_phi`: Float.
 Phi component of the missing transverse momentum.
 * `sumet`: Float.
-Scalar sum of the transverse energy of and event.
+Scalar sum of the transverse energy of an event.
 * `lepton_is_e`: Char.
 A flag that carries information if the lepton in an event is an electron.
 * `lepton_is_mu`: Char.
 A flag that carries information if the lepton in an event is a muon.
-This in principle is redundant if `lepton_is_e`, but can be used for sanity checks.
+This is in principle redundant if `lepton_is_e`, but can be used for sanity checks.
-* `jet_pt`: A vector a floats.
+* `jet_pt`: A vector of floats.
 Each element corresponds to the measured transverse momentum of a reconstructed jet in an event, in GeV.
-* `jet_eta`: A vector a floats.
+* `jet_eta`: A vector of floats.
 Each element corresponds to the measured eta of a reconstructed jet in an event.
-* `jet_phi`: A vector a floats.
+* `jet_phi`: A vector of floats.
 Each element corresponds to the measured phi of a reconstructed jet in an event.
-* `jet_e`: A vector a floats.
+* `jet_e`: A vector of floats.
 Each element corresponds to the measured energy of a reconstructed jet in an event, in GeV.
-* `jet_btag_weight`: A vector a floats.
-Each element corresponds to the b-tagging weight of the corresponding reconstructed jet.
-A dummy values (1) are used in this example.
+* `jet_btag_weight`: A vector of floats.
+Each element corresponds to the b-tagging discriminant of the corresponding reconstructed jet.
+A dummy value (1) is used in this example.
 * `jet_has_btag`: A vector of chars.
 Each element represents a flag if the corresponding reconstructed jet is b-tagged or not.